-Our menu of supported programs will alow students to participate in activites and experiences targeted to their training/educational level, career interests and capabilities.
+Our menu of supported programs will allow students to participate in activities and experiences targeted to their training/educational level, career interests, and capabilities.

-- BRIDGE: A 4-week full time college transition program for disadvantaged students newly admitted to the University of Arizona directly from high school, transferring from community college, or are Adult Non-Traditional Learners (including Military Veterans).
-College credits and a stipends are provided to participants in this summer program.
+BRIDGE: A 5-week full-time college transition program for disadvantaged students newly admitted to the University of Arizona directly from high school, transferring from community college, or are Adult Non-Traditional Learners (including Military Veterans).
+College credits and stipends are provided to participants in this summer program.

 BLAISER Border Latino and American Indian Summer Exposure to Research (BLAISER) was created to address health disparities in Arizona’s ethnically diverse and fast-growing communities.
 This cutting-edge 10-week, undergraduate research experience provides an extraordinary laboratory training opportunity, pairing the junior and senior level student-scholars with preeminent UA health sciences researchers.

 FRONTERA Focusing Research on the Border Area (FRONTERA) Summer Internship provides undergraduate and graduate students with opportunities to prepare for graduate school, hands-on research experience, and an increased understanding of public health disparities in the U.S.-Mexico Border Region.
 Participants are matched with faculty mentors engaged in biomedical and public health research that has an impact on border communities.